 What makes successful environmental portraits?

-What is the difference between an environmental portrait vs candid?
+What is the difference between an environmental portrait and a candid one?

 The main difference between an environmental portrait and a candid photograph lies in the intent and control over the image.
 An environmental portrait is a deliberate composition where the subject and their surroundings are carefully chosen and arranged, while a candid photo captures genuine, unposed moments, often without the subject’s awareness, resulting in a more spontaneous and authentic representation of the subject and their environment.